rupertgermann/tower-defence/memory-bank/productContext.md

 - **Meaningful Choices**: Each tower type offers distinct advantages in different situations
 - **Visual Clarity**: Easy to distinguish between different tower and enemy types

+## Current Implementation Status
+The game has implemented the core gameplay mechanics:
+- Tower placement and targeting system
+- Enemy path following and health management
+- Wave-based progression system
+- Economy system for resource management
+- Basic UI for game interaction

+The focus is now on refining these systems, balancing gameplay, and adding visual and audio feedback to enhance the player experience.

 ## Problem Solving
 The game addresses several common issues in tower defense games:
 1. **Difficulty Balance**: Carefully tuned waves that provide challenge without frustration